To question how we use water, we put videos in bathroom sinks.

 June 5, 2017 by Rachel

-We took over the sinks in the bathrooms at 3LD Art + Technology Center, home of our Works on Water project, to connect one of our most common — and mindless — interactions with water to four current water-related threats from around the globe.
+For the month of June 2017, we took over the sinks in the bathrooms of 3LD Art + Technology Center, home of our Works on Water project, to connect one of our most common — and mindless — interactions with water to four current water-related threats from around the globe.

-Working in collaboration with video artist Marianna de Nadal and creative technologist Frances Yuan Wang, we took inspiration from the work of numerous water scientists including Deepti Singh, Terry Hughes, and Ben Cook, as well as activists including Robin Perkins of Greenpeace.
-The projections, for those who have yet to experience them, change when the faucet is turned on and water flows down the drain.
+In collaboration with video artist Marianna de Nadal and creative technologist Frances Yuan Wang, we took inspiration from ongoing research of numerous water scientists including Deepti Singh, Terry Hughes, and Ben Cook, as well as activists like Robin Perkins of Greenpeace.
+The projections, for those who did not get to experience them, change when the faucet is turned on and water flows down the drain.
 They transform from beautiful scenery to reminders of the effects we humans have on our planet.
-Learn more about the installation below.
+Catch a glimpse of the experience below.

 Our four interactive sink installations are: